Monday, November 23, 2020

 “What the?
 Are you kidding me–?”
 Nayleen demanded through clenched teeth.

-“I know I've got daggers but I don’t know if it’ll be too effective against that thing… maybe if I cut it at the stem thing there… but how am I going to climb it to reach it?”
+“I know I've got daggers but I don’t know if it’ll be too effective against that thing… Maybe if I cut it at the stem thing there, but how am I going to climb it to reach it?”
 Nayleen growled.

 It fully stood up now, though its aggression seemed to be momentarily paused as instead of ‘running’ at them, it was taking a slower walk once more.
 That didn’t stop it from raising one of it’s tendrils up overhead, swinging it downward towards Sairek.

-Cyial, having recovered his footing and positioning appropriately moved his left hand to position a shield again to block the tendrils, however, despite being more prepared on what to expect this time, he still cried out on the impact again and this time he was thrown off of his feet altogether and onto his his back.
+Cyial, having recovered his footing and positioning appropriately, Cyial moved his left hand to position a shield again to block the tendrils, however, despite being more prepared on what to expect this time, he still cried out on the impact again and this time he was thrown off of his feet altogether and onto his his back.
 With the movements of both his hands and the shields being literally tied together, his hands were still impacted by the force of whatever the shields took and it still caused him to be thrown down onto the ground, which meant the shields defending Sairek and Nayleen were now woefully out of position to block another blow.

 “Cyial–!”
 Sairek shouted, but he didn’t get much time to react as another tendril swung towards them to his side again and this time towards on his left rather than overhead.

 Instinctively, and the only thing he could realistically do was hold out his staff, gripping it tightly with both hands and brace himself as best as he could in a blocking motion.
-The tendril hit his staff and being made out of a root from Yggdrasil, it took the impact itself no problem... however, the force of the impact was still strong enough that it knocked him off of his feet and he slammed into Nayleen with his back.
+The tendril hit his staff and being made out of a root from Yggdrasil, it took the impact itself no problem... however, the force of the impact was still strong enough that it knocked him off of his feet with a painted grunt and he slammed into Nayleen with his back.
 It caused both of them to yelp out as they flew a few feet sideways off of the path and into the grass, separating as they both rolled a short distance.

 Cyial immediately ran up to them.
 “Are you guys okay?!”